apache/linkis-website/docs/engine-usage/shell.md

 sidebar_position: 6
 ---

-This article mainly introduces the installation, use and configuration of the Shell engine plug-in in Linkis.
+This article mainly introduces the installation, usage and configuration of the `Shell` engine plug-in in `Linkis`.

-## 1. Pre-work
+## 1. Preliminary work

-### 1.1 Environment Installation
+### 1.1 Environment installation
-If you want to use the shell engine on your server, you need to ensure that the user's PATH has the bash execution directory and execute permission.
+If you want to use the `shell` engine on your server, you need to ensure that the user's `PATH` has the executable directory and execution permission of `bash`.

 ### 1.2 Environment verification
 ```
 echo $SHELL
 ```
-The following information is output on behalf of the shell environment is available
+The following information is output to indicate that the shell environment is available
 ```
 /bin/bash
 ```